< Go to Bike Trainers

 This is a good trainer, but not necessarily a good value.
 The Kinetic Road Machine is $50 cheaper and scored higher overall in our comparative testing.

 The Jet Fluid Pro is a simple fluid trainer with some nice user-friendly features like a clutch knob for rear tire tension adjustment.
-While it performed well during testing we would recommend the higher scoring Kinetic Road Machine which has a better performance to value ratio.
+While it performed well during testing, we would recommend the higher scoring Kinetic Road Machine that has a better performance-to-value ratio.

 — Curtis Smith